 We know how important that your suspension is to the overall performance, comfort and safety of your car.

 Badly maintained suspension results in faster and more uneven tyre wear, which further compromises safety.

 While, suspension problems can be common, early detection can help prevent more serious issues from occurring.
-Signs that your suspension isn’t working as it
+Signs that your suspension isn’t working as it should include:

 - Your car feels rough to drive

 - You can feel drifting or pulling when you make turns

 - You experience a bouncing feeling when driving

 Generally speaking, suspension systems are designed to last and will simply wear out slowly due to general use.
 With proper maintenance and routine inspections, you can expect only minor issues that can usually be quickly fixed.
 However, there are times when your suspension could fail or collapse suddenly.
 This can happen as a result of: